blues/app-accelerators/79-utility-distribution-transformer-load-monitor/README.md

 ---

+## Quickstart: Get to First Event in 30 Minutes

+**What you need:**
+- Notecarrier CX + Notecard Cell+WiFi (MBGLW)
+- 3× YHDC SCT-013-000 CTs + 3.5 mm jack breakouts
+- Per-CT burden circuit: 22 Ω, 2× 10 kΩ, 10 µF cap (see §4)
+- MCP9808 I²C temperature sensor
+- 5V/2A AC/DC supply (e.g., MeanWell IRM-10-5)
+- Computer with Arduino IDE or `arduino-cli`

+**Bench validation (no live transformer needed):**
+1. Assemble the three CT bias circuits on A0, A1, A2 (see §4 wiring diagram).
+2. Connect MCP9808 to I²C (SDA/SCL).
+3. Flash firmware: set `PRODUCT_UID` in `transformer_load_monitor.ino` to your Notehub project ID, then upload via USB.
+4. Open serial monitor at 115200 baud.
+You should see `[sample] i_a=...` lines every 5 minutes.
+5. Create a project in Notehub (notehub.io) if you haven't — the Notecard auto-associates on first cellular connect.
+6. After 60 minutes you'll see `[summary] queued` on serial.
+Wait for the device's next outbound sync (default hourly) and check Notehub **Devices → Events** for an `xfmr_summary.qo` entry.
+7. Clamp a CT on a known 120VAC load (a lamp works well) and verify the current value in the summary matches the expected load (within ~5%).

+---

 ## 1. Project Overview

 **The problem.** A distribution transformer is the last powered device between the high-voltage grid and a customer's service entrance.
 Utilities typically instrument their substations carefully — real-time SCADA, demand data, fault recorders — but the transformer hanging on the pole outside a neighborhood has none of that.
 The utility knows what's flowing into the substation; it doesn't know what's flowing through any individual transformer until something fails.